Aakashkushwaha1101/Aakashkushwaha1101/README.md

 📍 I'm from **Gorakhpur, India**
 🎓 Pursuing **B.TECH** at *Galgotias University, Greater Noida*
 🧠 Passionate about **Data Science, Machine Learning & Deep Learning**
-🎯 Goal: To Become a Skilled **Data Scientist** Solving Real-World Challenges..
+🎯 Goal: To Become a Skilled **Data Scientist** and Focus on Solving Real-World Challenges..

 ---